 Gideon took advantage of what the Lord had allowed him to hear.
-The aim of his plan was to frighten the enemy and provoke a panic in the camp, not defeat it by a force of arms.
-In fact, apparently they didn't even take swords with them!
+The aim of his plan was to frighten the enemy and provoke a panic in the camp, not defeat it by a force of arms.3

-So Gideon based his strategy on what God had already done.
+Apparently, they didn't even take swords with them!
+Gideon based his strategy on what God had already done.
 Secondly...